AlejandroFuentePinero/job-intelligence-engine/docs/narrative/overview.md

 ---

-# 1.2 Salary Model Explainability (SHAP)
+# 1.2 Salary Model Explainability (SHAP, PDP & ICE)

-In addition to predictive accuracy and fairness diagnostics, Chapter 1 includes a dedicated explainability analysis using SHAP (SHapley Additive exPlanations) to understand how the Salary Response Model constructs its predictions.
+In addition to predictive accuracy and fairness diagnostics, Chapter 1 includes a dedicated explainability analysis to understand how the Salary Response Model constructs its predictions.
+Three complementary tools are used: **SHAP** for feature attribution, **Partial Dependence Plots (PDP)** for average marginal response shapes, and **Individual Conditional Expectation (ICE)** for assessing heterogeneity around those averages.

-SHAP decomposes each predicted salary into additive contributions from individual features, revealing which job attributes systematically increase or decrease predicted pay.
-This analysis shows that salary predictions are driven primarily by **structural labour-market factors**—notably enriched job title, geographic location, sector, and company size—while skills influence salary largely through **threshold and gatekeeping effects** rather than smooth marginal gains.
+SHAP (SHapley Additive exPlanations) decomposes each predicted salary into additive contributions from individual features, revealing which job attributes systematically increase or decrease predicted pay.
+The SHAP analysis shows that salary predictions are driven primarily by **structural labour-market factors**—notably enriched job title, geographic location, sector, and company characteristics—while skill composition influences predictions mainly through **threshold-like effects** rather than smooth marginal gains.
+Several categorical variables, such as explicit seniority encoding, exhibit near-zero SHAP impact, indicating that their information is largely absorbed by higher-resolution features such as enriched title representation and aggregated skill structure.

-The first skill principal components capture baseline technical requirements that prevent strong salary penalties when met, whereas later components contribute little incremental information once role structure is accounted for.
-Several categorical variables, such as seniority, exhibit near-zero SHAP impact, indicating that their effects are already absorbed by higher-resolution features like title richness and skill composition.
+To complement SHAP, PDPs are used to characterise the **average functional relationship** between selected continuous skill dimensions and predicted salary.
+PDPs are computed by fixing a skill principal component to a sequence of values within its central empirical range and averaging model predictions across all observed job contexts.
+The resulting curves exhibit stepwise behaviour and saturation effects, consistent with the split-based structure of the XGBoost model and closely aligned with the dependence patterns observed in SHAP analyses.

-Importantly, the SHAP analysis complements the fairness analysis by addressing a different question: it explains **how the model values jobs in the market**, while fairness analysis evaluates **whether observed salaries systematically deviate from those expectations**.
-Together, these components provide a coherent and interpretable view of both salary structure and equity within the Job Intelligence Engine.
+ICE analysis extends this perspective by examining **job-level response trajectories** around the PDP averages.
+Using a subsample of jobs, ICE curves are computed by varying a single skill component across the same grid of values while holding all other job attributes fixed at their observed levels.
+By centring predictions relative to a baseline skill value, ICE isolates the marginal effect of skill variation and removes dominant baseline salary differences across jobs.
+The resulting curves show limited divergence and largely parallel trajectories, indicating minimal interaction-driven heterogeneity and confirming that PDPs provide a faithful summary of the model’s global behaviour.

----
+Taken together, SHAP, PDP, and ICE provide a coherent and internally consistent explanation of the Salary Response Model.
+SHAP identifies **which features matter and in which direction**, PDPs describe **how predicted salary changes on average** as skill dimensions vary, and ICE validates that these average relationships are **stable across job contexts**.
+All three analyses are explicitly descriptive, characterising model-implied labour-market structure rather than making causal claims about individual skills or roles.

 ---